- •

 Luggage Allowance: Most ferry companies permit luggage of 1 piece and up to 50 kg per person.
 However, this can vary by company or ferry vessel.
 Per ferry:

-- Dublin Swift, James Joyce, Ulysses: Up to 22kg per passenger.
+- James Joyce: Up to 22kg per passenger.

 Be sure to clearly label your luggage and store it in the area indicated by the crew.
 Oversized or extra items may come with a fee, depending on the ferry company.